Adobe Experience Cloud Release Notes - October 2019

 New features and fixes in the Adobe Experience Cloud.

-Subscribe to the Adobe Priority Product Update to be notified via email about upcoming releases.
-You will receive the notice three to five business days in advance of the release.
+Subscribe to the [Adobe Priority Product Update] to be notified via email about upcoming releases.
 New information published after the release will be marked with the publication date.

-Release notes for the Experience Platform, Experience Cloud interface, product administration, Experience Platform Launch, Identity Service, and security bulletins.
+Release notes for the Experience Platform, Experience Platform Launch, Identity Service, and security bulletins.

 - Security bulletins and advisories (All Adobe products)